 Doggy bags or To-go Boxes

-The simplest way to explain this is taking home your leftovers from a restaurant.
+The simplest way to explain this is by taking home your leftovers from a restaurant.
 American portion sizes can be quite big.
 That order of gumbo and biscuits on the side might be too much for the average person to handle.
 Sometimes it’s just not possible to finish these meals in one sitting.
+To be fair, American portion sizes compared to other countries are much larger.

 The term doggy baggy may just be a euphemism.
 But actually dates back to the 1940s during WW11 when there was food rationing.
 Any of the scraps left from a meal would be saved for the next day so nothing is put to waste.
 We get so much on our plates…why waste it when you can take it home.
 I love this because I can enjoy leftovers from my favorite restaurant the next day!
 And with the amount of food going to waste I have no problem bringing a bag home.
 In the Netherlands and in some parts of Europe I notice that taking food home is not common.